 - Acorn squash

-Can I give my 6-month-old water?
+Can a 6-month-old have water?

 It’s common to wonder: How much (or how many hours of) sleep does a 6-month-old need?
 Most babies this age sleep around 14 to 15 hours per day.
 Ten or 11 of those hours may come at night, and the rest (three to four hours) come during the day.
 Some 6-month-old babies have dropped their third nap and are only napping twice a day now.